Volkswagen T-Roc SUV - Reliability & safety

 Volkswagen T-Roc reliability

-While the Volkswagen T-Roc didn’t feature on our 2020 Driver Power list, the Tiguan and last-generation Golf did make an appearance.
-These use the same engines as the T-Roc, so it's possible to draw some parallels.
-The T-Roc’s closest relative, the Golf, came 50th place out of 75 cars in our 2021 survey with an overall 88.89% satisfaction rating, which is an impressive score considering it was about to be replaced.
-In our manufacturer list, VW came 19th out of 30 brands, with 20% of buyers reporting a fault in the first year of ownership.
+While the Volkswagen T-Roc didn’t feature on our Driver Power list last year, it finished in 24th place out of 75 cars in our 2021 survey with an overall 88.89% satisfaction rating, which is an impressive score.
+In our manufacturer list, VW came 17th out of 30 brands, with 15% of buyers reporting a fault in the first year of ownership.

 A five-star crash safety rating from independent expert body Euro NCAP provides buyers with reassurance that the T-Roc will look after its occupants should the worst happen.
 However, a generous list of crash-avoidance technologies should minimise the likelihood of an impact.

 All models have 'front assist' - VW-speak for autonomous emergency braking, as well as adaptive cruise control to maintain a set distance from the car in front, while city emergency brake assist will bring the car to a safe standstill in urban traffic when necessary.
 Lane assist is also a feature, helping to ease a driver's workload, particularly when in fast moving traffic.